Aditya-giri03/Project-Irrigation/README.md

 # Project-Irrigation
-It is an IOT base project which can be used to irritate the plants remotely using wifi
+It is an IOT base project which can be used to irrigate the plants remotely using wifi